* U.S. judge finds ReDigi infringed Capitol Records’ rights

 Sullivan also said ReDigi was not protected by the “first sale” doctrine, which lets people buy and sell copyrighted works after the creators first put them into the marketplace.

 He distinguished the case from a March 19 U.S. Supreme Court decision, in Kirtsaeng v.
-John Wiley & Sons Inc, that said U.S. copyright holders cannot block products they make elsewhere from being resold in the United States.
+John Wiley & Sons Inc, that said the doctrine protected people who in the United States resold products made lawfully elsewhere.

 To sell music bought from iTunes on ReDigi, a user “must produce a new phonorecord on the ReDigi server,” Sullivan wrote.
 “Because it is therefore impossible for the user to sell her ‘particular’ phonorecord on ReDigi, the first sale statute cannot provide a defense.”